-[Docket No. 83-4W; Notice 1]
+[Docket No. 84-6W; Notice 1]

-Tennessee Gas Pipeline Company; Waiver of Requirement to Bury Plastic Pipe
+Tennessee Gas Pipeline Co.; Waiver of Requirement to Bury Plastic Pipe

-The Tennessee Gas Pipeline Company, a Division of Tenneco Inc., (Tennessee) proposes to lay approximately 3.75 miles of 2-inch plastic pipe to serve the town of Provencal, Louisiana, temporarily while the regular service tap is out of service.
-By a letter-petition dated June 14, 1983, Tennessee requests that the Office of Pipeline Safety Regulation (OPSR) grant a temporary waiver to Tennessee from the burial requirement of 49 CFR 192.321(a) to allow the installation of this temporary plastic pipeline above ground.
-The relevant facts, as set forth in the petition, are repeated hereinafter.
+The Tennessee Gas Pipeline Company, a Division of Tenneco Inc., (Tennessee) proposes to lay approximately 3.75 miles of one 3-inch or two 2-inch plastic pipelines to serve the town of Provencal, Louisiana, temporarily while the regulator service tap is out of service.
+By a letter-petition dated September 13, 1984, Tennessee requests that the Office of Pipeline Safety Regulation (OPSR) grant a temporary waiver to Tennessee from the burial requirement of 49 CFR 192.321(a) to allow the installation of this temporary plastic pipe above ground.
+The relevant facts, as set forth in the petition, are repeated hereinafter:

-In order to facilitate a change in its 500-1 pipeline in Natchitoches Parish, Louisiana to accommodate construction of Interstate Highway 49, Tennessee must take the portion between Main Line Valve (MLV) 500-1 and MLV 501-1 out of service.
-The town of Provencal, Louisiana is served from a tap on this valve section approximately 3.75 miles north of MLV 501-1.
-The 20-inch 500-1 line runs roughly south from Compressor Station 40 near Natchitoches, Louisiana to Compressor Station 823 near Kinder, Louisiana.
+In order to facilitate hydrostatic testing of its 500-1 pipeline in Natchitoches Parish, Louisiana, to accommodate a class location change, Tennessee must take the portion between Main Line Valve (MLV) 500-1 and MLV 501-1 out of service.
+The town of Provencal, Louisiana, is served from a tap on this valve section approximately 3.75 miles north of MLV 501-1.
+The 20-inch 500-1 line runs roughly south from Compressor Station 40 near Natchitoches, Louisiana, to Compressor Station 823 near Kinder, Louisiana.

-It is anticipated that the valve section will be out of service for one to two weeks, and some means of supplying gas during this period to the town of Provencal must be provided.
+It is anticipated that the valve section will be out of service for 1 to 2 weeks, and some means of supplying gas during this period to the town of Provencal must be provided.
 The alternatives available are: (1) To lay a temporary pipeline (either steel or plastic pipe) from the pressured blowoff south of MLV 501-1 3.75 miles to the present sales meter station, or (2) supplying the town from tank trucks containing either compressed natural gas (CNG) or liquefied natural gas (LNG).
 Tennessee considers all of these alternatives, if properly executed, equally safe in a broad context.